-- Smoke Detectors: Smoke detectors are located throughout the building. - Fire Extinguishers: Fire extinguishers are accessible through the building.
+- Smoke Detectors/CO Monitors: Smoke detectors and monitors are located throughout the building. - Fire Extinguishers: Fire extinguishers are accessible through the building.
 One is available at each end of the hallway and one in the Staff/Student lunchroom.
 Never block or obstruct these with furniture or equipment. - o First Aid Kits: First aid kits are available at the Staff lounge and the receptionist's desk.